Internet resources and business partners may use egress public IPs for access control lists (ACLs) to allow access to Internet hosted resources.

 -

-If you are using Cato for DHCP, under MAC, enter the MAC address.
-This will create a DHCP reservation for the computer.
+If you are using Cato for DHCP, enter the MAC address.
+This creates a DHCP reservation to assign a static IP for this host.

 -